Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Introduction

 The outline of this paper is as follows.
-In Section 2, we discuss the properties of the polylogarithm which are implemented in the paper.
-In Section 3, the closed form expressions for the different elements are given.
-Also, pseudo code for the n-dimensional cube can be found in this section.
-Lastly, in Section 4, we provide some useful notes on practical implementation of the equivalent polynomials.
-All the alghorithms developed in this article are implemented in FEMuS \cite{aulisa2010femus}, an in-house open-source finite element C++ library built on top of PETSc \cite{balay2012petsc} and publicly available on GitHub.
+In Section 2, we discuss the properties of the polylogarithm, which are implemented in the paper.
+In Section 3, the closed-form expressions for the different elements are derived.
+The pseudo-codes for the n-dimensional cube, triangle, tetrahedron, and wedge can also be found in this section.
+Lastly, in Section 4, we provide some useful notes on the practical implementation of the equivalent polynomials.
+First we deal with the ill-conditioned Gram mass matrix and then we show that our algorithm can be executed offline, while new quadrature rules can be computed online at very little cost and to any accuracy using simple interpolation. \eugenio{In the Conclusion section, we refer to a new result we obtained for curved cuts and for now only available in the Ph.D. thesis of the second author \cite{loftin2022exact}}.

+All the algorithms developed in this article are implemented in FEMuS \cite{aulisa2010femus}, an in-house open-source finite element C++ library built on top of PETSc \cite{balay2012petsc} and publicly available on GitHub.